Technical SEO for SaaS: The Checklist Your Dev Team Needs

 X-Robots-Tag: noindexCritical rule: Don't block a noindex page with robots.txt.
 Google needs to crawl it to see the noindex tag.

-Canonicalization: Pick One URL
+Canonicalization: pick one URL

 Duplicate content wastes crawl budget and splits ranking signals.